-There’s no getting around the red tape, but there are a number of things expats moving to Catalonia can do to smooth over the worst of it, the most important of which is hiring a gestor or gestoría (administrative advisor).
+There’s no getting around the red tape, but there are several things expats moving to Catalonia can do to smooth over the worst of it, the most important of which is hiring a gestor or gestoría (administrative advisor).

 While doing the paperwork themselves may save expats some money, it will result in a lot of time wasted in long queues, and something will inevitably get lost in translation somewhere along the line, which will result in even more time wasted.
-So while hiring a gestor means forking over some cash, it will save loads of time in the long run and spare expats plenty of headache.
+So while hiring a gestor does mean forking out some cash, it will save loads of time in the long run and spare expats plenty of headaches.

 Reasonably priced gestors often come in the form of online startups that charge a monthly fee.
 Expats would send the gestor the required paperwork, and then receive an online profile on which to manage their affairs.
 Expats may also be able to meet with the gestor in person to communicate their needs, as many of these professionals speak English.